 Integration with GitHub synchronizes source and translation files between your GitHub repository and translation project in Crowdin Enterprise.
 All translated and approved files will be automatically pushed as a pull request to the l10n branch in GitHub repository.

-When translations are finished and your languages are ready to go live, Crowdin Enterprise sends pull request with translations to your version control system.
-For every branch that is under localization, Crowdin Enterprise creates additional service branch with translations.
-We do not commit directly to the master branch so you can verify translations first.
+When translations are finished and your languages are ready to go live, Crowdin Enterprise sends the pull request with translations to your version control system.
+For every branch that is under localization, Crowdin Enterprise creates an additional service branch with translations.
+We don’t commit directly to the master branch so that you can verify translations first.

-Not depending on the synchronization settings, the changes made to the source files on the repo will be still synced with Crowdin Enterprise every 10 minutes.
+Not depending on the synchronization settings, the source files’ changes on the repo will still be synced with Crowdin Enterprise every ten minutes.

-When you set up the integration you select existing repository branches that should be added to the Crowdin Enterprise project.
-To add future branches from GitHub to Crowdin Enterprise automatically, create a pattern for the branch names in the integration’s settings.
+When you set up the integration, you select existing repository branches to be added to the Crowdin Enterprise project.
+To add future branches from GitHub to Crowdin Enterprise automatically, create a pattern for the branch names in the integration settings.